Please note: in 2021 the VCAA will provide VCAL Quality Assurance templates.

 - Providers must include sufficient detail in the QA template/s for their VCAL QA panel to determine if the learning outcomes and all appropriate elements have been met and that the tasks are at the appropriate certificate level.

-Please note: from 2020 the revised VCAL curriculum for PDS, WRS, Skills and Portfolio states that:
+Please note: from 2021 the current VCAL curriculum for PDS, WRS, Skills and Portfolio states that:

 Wherever possible, all elements in a learning outcome should be achieved in one assessment task.